harshverma208/Atari-Breakout/README.md

 # Atari-Breakout

--The program contains some bugs.
+-The program contains some bugs. \n
 -I am currently working on the bugs, so don't fully trust the program yet!